hphelion/documentation/hpcloudconsole.md

 * An endpoint that specifies the metrics to gather
 * Subscriptions that specify which metrics to stream to an endpoint
-* Notification addresses to receive email and SMS alarm messages
+* Notification addresses to receive email and/or SMS alarm messages
-* Alarms to define cnonditions that trigger end-user notification
+* Alarms to define conditions that trigger end-user notification

 After completing these tasks, you receive the metrics in JSON format at the locations you specified when an alarm is triggered.
 The JSON-format metrics are streamed over an [AMQP](http://www.amqp.org/about/what) socket.

-####To begin:####
+####Begin:####
-1. Click "Manage Services" in the lef-hand bar on the [HP Cloud Console landing page](https://horizon.hpcloud.com/landing), then "Activate" in the "Monitoring" row under the region you are setting up.
+1. Click "Manage Services" in the left-hand bar on the [HP Cloud Console landing page](https://horizon.hpcloud.com/landing), then "Activate" in the "Monitoring" row under the region you are setting up.

 <img src="media/Monitoring1.png" width="580" alt="" />